jsgroth/CoffeePSX/README.md

 ### Implemented

 * CPU
-  * Currently implemented using a pure interpreter; performance could be a lot better
+  * Currently implemented using a plain interpreter; performance could be a lot better
 * GTE (3D math coprocessor)
 * GPU, with both software and hardware rasterizers
   * Hardware rasterizer uses [wgpu](https://wgpu.rs/) with native extensions; should work on Vulkan, DirectX 12, and Metal (has not been tested on MacOS/Metal)